oracle/graalpython/docs/user/Embedding-Build-Tools.md

 - `${project_generated_resources_directory}/org.graalvm.python.vfs/home` - this directory is used for the Standard library and its contents are generated and managed entirely by the plugin.
 Any manual changes may be overwritten.

-`GraalPyResources.java` provides factory methods to create a GraalPy context with a default or custom virtual filesystem configuration.
-For more information on how to configure a virtual filesystem, refer to `VirtualFileSystem.Builder` TODO - how link to file/javadoc?.
+[GraalPyResources](https://github.com/oracle/graalpython/blob/master/graalpython/org.graalvm.python.embedding/src/org/graalvm/python/embedding/utils/GraalPyResources.java) provides factory methods to create a GraalPy context with a default or custom virtual filesystem configuration.
+For more information on how to configure a virtual filesystem, refer to [VirtualFileSystem.Builder](https://github.com/oracle/graalpython/blob/master/graalpython/org.graalvm.python.embedding/src/org/graalvm/python/embedding/utils/VirtualFileSystem.java).

-### Resources in an external directory
+### Resources in an External Directory

 As an alternative to the virtual filesystem, it is also possible to configure the plugin to hold the resource files in an external directory.
-`GraalPyResources.java` provides methods to create a GraalPy context preconfigured to work with a dedicated resources directory as long at it has the following structure:
+[GraalPyResources](https://github.com/oracle/graalpython/blob/master/graalpython/org.graalvm.python.embedding/src/org/graalvm/python/embedding/utils/GraalPyResources.java) provides methods to create a GraalPy context preconfigured to work with a dedicated resources directory as long at it has the following structure:
 - `${resources_directory}/src` - is used for Python application files.
 Contents of this directory are not directly managed by the plugin, only added to the final application file (JAR or native image).
 - `${resources_directory}/venv` - this directory is used for the Python virtual environment holding third-party Python packages